groverj3/genomics_visualizations/README.md

 # genomics_visualization
-A repository of oft-reused code for genomics data visualizations.
+A repository of code snippets and examples of genomics visualizations so you don't have to totally reinvent the wheel.